 Some differences among the models come from the assumed model hierarchy in Table 1.For the usual work and school location models, auto ownership is assumed to be unknown, based on the assumption that auto ownership is mainly conditioned by work and school locations of household members, rather than the other way around.
 For the tour destinations, auto ownership levels are treated as given, and affect location choice.
-For university and grade school students who also work, the usual school location is known when usual work location is modeled; for other workers who also go to school, the work location is known when usual school location is modeled.
-For the tour destination models, all usual locations are known.
+For university and grade school students who also work, the usual school location is known when usual work location is modeled; for other workers who also go to school, the work location is known when usual locations are known.